Get Free Solar Panel Quotes

 You’ll be much better protected from energy price rises, as nearly all of your electricity will come from solar power.

-A three-bedroom property with a solar panel system and a 5 kwh battery will save £582 per year on average, plus you’ll become less dependent on the grid for your energy.
+A three-bedroom property with a solar panel system and a 5kWh battery will save £582 per year on average, plus you’ll be less dependent on the grid for your energy.

-A solar battery can also help you stop 28 tonnes of greenhouse gas emissions from entering the atmosphere – one of the best ways to reduce your carbon footprint.
+A solar battery can also help you stop 28 tonnes of greenhouse gas emissions from entering the atmosphere over the lifetime of your solar array – one of the best ways to reduce your carbon footprint.

 Disadvantages